By Common Consent

-By Common Consent (BCC) is a group blog featuring commentary and discussion especially of Culture of The Church of Jesus Christ of Latter-day Saints, thought and current events.
-It was founded in 2004, and is one of several blogs in the group known as the Mormon Bloggernacle.
-According to the blog's mission statement, BCC was founded "to provide a thoughtful, enjoyable, and reasonable place to post and discuss Mormon topics."
+By Common Consent (BCC) is a group blog featuring commentary and discussions, especially regarding the culture of and current events within the Church of Jesus Christ of Latter-day Saints (LDS Church).
+It was founded in 2004 and is one of several blogs in the group known as the Mormon Bloggernacle.
+According to the blog's mission statement, BCC was founded to "provide a thoughtful, enjoyable, and reasonable place to post and discuss Mormon topics."

 Name

-The blog takes its name from an 1830 revelation given to the Church of Jesus Christ of Latter-day Saints founder Joseph Smith which instructed that "all things shall be done by common consent in the church, by much prayer and faith, for all things you shall receive by faith."
-This statement is now canonized as Doctrine and Covenants 26:2 of the Church of Jesus Christ of Latter-day Saints.
+The blog is named after the 1830 revelation given to Joseph Smith, founder of the Latter Day Saint movement, which instructed that "All things shall be done by common consent in the church, by much prayer and faith, for all things you shall receive by faith."
+This statement is now canonized as Doctrine and Covenants 26:2 in the LDS Church.